 Cold Hands and Feet

-Someone can also experience discoloration of the skin – usually changes to the color, skin tone or texture of the skin, either on your hands, legs or ankles.
-It could be dark, brown or purple patches just underneath the skin’s surface, showing an insufficient amount of blood is reaching the body’s tissues.
+Someone can also experience discoloration of the skin – usually changes to the color, tone or texture of the skin, either on your hands, legs or ankles.
+It could manifest in dark, brown or purple patches just underneath the skin’s surface, showing an insufficient amount of blood is reaching the body’s tissues.

-Swelling in the Feet, Ankles and Legs
+Swelling in the Feet, Ankles, and Legs

 Persistent swelling on your foot, ankle or leg may indicate a more serious underlying health issue that needs to be treated right away.
 For some people, their feet hurt when lying down.
 Others experience heaviness and stiff joints.
 A common cause of this symptom is when the veins are unable to transport blood adequately resulting in pooling of blood in the legs.